Skip to Main Content

 Knowing your alternatives can help you decide whether a secured personal loan is right for you.
 Think about whether one of the options below would be a better fit.

-• Unsecured personal loan: This allows you to avoid the risk of pledging collateral, though you'll likely need a good or better credit score (a FICO score of 670 or higher) and your rate may be higher than on a secured loan (even with good credit).
+• Unsecured personal loan: This allows you to avoid the risk of pledging collateral, though you may need a good or better credit score (a FICO score of 670 or higher), and your rate may be higher than on a secured loan (even with good credit).

-• Credit card: Borrow as needed instead of taking a lump sum.
+• Credit card: With a credit card, you can borrow as needed instead of taking a lump sum.
 Repayment is open-ended, offering more flexibility but potentially costing much more in interest.
 Secured credit cards are also available.
 These often require that you pledge a savings account or security deposit at the same bank as collateral.

-• Sell something: You could raise money while ridding your home of unwanted possessions.
+• Sell something: You could raise money while de-cluttering your home of unwanted possessions.

 • Pay cash: Create a savings plan and budget if your goal is a nonessential purchase, or not immediate.
 Put money away as you can with a specific goal in mind.